-The software does not do any packet inspections of any kind what so ever.
+The software does not do any packet inspections of any kind whatsoever.
 Agents are not able to view packets from other activities on your network because the data flowing on your network is not flowing through the agent making it impossible for the agent to monitor anything other than its connectivity data.

 In modern hardware, what you connect the agent to is likely what is known as a switched port where each device has no access to other devices unless you have configured them to communicate together.

 No matter if the agent is installed on your PC or if you purchased one of our hardware devices, the method and functionality are the same.
-The hardware agent provides additional features to motivate consumers to use them rather than PC’s as they run 24/7 without missing a beat, are self updating and use less than one amp of power.
+The hardware agent provides additional features to motivate consumers to use them rather than PCs as they run 24/7 without missing a beat, are self-updating, and use less than one amp of power.
 Hardware agents take good advantage of the service.

-What OutagesIO does collect and why
+What the agent does collect and why

-Reports show when problems are on your local network, with your provider and beyond.
+Reports show when problems are on your local network, with your provider, and beyond.
 Without your local network and provider IP, the agent could not determine where connectivity problems are originating from.